Home

 IMS 2026 Schedule for events (check back regularly for further updates):

-• Thursday 28th of MayLisa Sheenan (UCD) will give our May talk, and the final IMS talk before the summer break.
-The talk will be about green finance – further details to follow!
+• Thursday 28th of MayLisa Sheenan (UCD) will give our May talk Climate Finance: Markets, Responsibility and the Cost of Climate Action.
+This will be the final IMS talk before the summer break.
+Reserve your seat using the link below.

 • See the latest news, updates and research from the European Meteorological Society‘s April 2026 newsletter here.